abge0386/CyberProject1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the gateway/j-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+-67.190.28.176

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the j-box (10.0.0.4)
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_

 A summary of the access policies in place can be found in the table below.